-At the bottom of page 3 is where the partnership audit information is addressed.

-If you have elected to opt out of the IRS CPAR audit procedures, question 30 will be marked yes.
-You will also have a form B-2 that will be part of your tax package that you will need to file.
+Page 4 is also where the partnership audit information is addressed.
+If you have elected to opt out of the IRS CPAR audit procedures, question 31 will be marked yes and you will also have a form B-2 that will be part of your tax package that you will need to file.
 There will be no information in the Partnership Representative section.

-If you were not eligible to opt out, as is the case for this club, question 30 will be marked "No" and the information about your partnership representative will be filled in here.
+If you were not eligible to opt out, as is the case for this club, question 31 will be marked "No" and the information about your partnership representative will be filled in here.

-Page 4 is Schedule K. It is where your total club income and expense information will be filled in.
+Page 5 is Schedule K. It is where your total club income and expense information will be filled in.
 This is the information that is divided up among the members and reported to them on their K-1s.
 Most clubs will have only a few entries.
 Note that all the entries you will see on our tax forms are rounded to the nearest dollar.
 Check to make sure the entries are what you expect.